 - You must have the right to remain in your property for life or until you need to move into long-term care, provided the property remains your main residence and you abide by the terms and conditions of your contract.

 - You have the right to move to another property subject to the new property being acceptable to your product provider as continuing security for your equity release loan.

 - The product must have a “no negative equity guarantee”.
 This means that when your property is sold, and agents’ and solicitors’ fees have been paid, even if the amount left is not enough to repay the outstanding loan to your provider, neither you nor your estate will be liable to pay any more.

-Whenever a provider member releases a new product, they must submit a ‘Certificate of Compliance with the Product Standards’.
-This ensures that any equity release product you take out from a provider member is safe and follows the Equity Release Council standards.
+Whenever a provider member releases a new product, they must submit a ‘Certificate of Compliance with the Product Standards’ to confirm that the product follows the Equity Release Council standards.

-This guide has explained what the Equity Release Council does and the standards that its members must follow, giving you the information you need to feel confident when considering equity release.
+This guide has explained what the Equity Release Council does and the standards that its members must follow.
 Our customers also found these other articles useful: